Federal Unsubsidized Direct Student Loans

 This is a non-need based loan and interest accrues from the date the funds are disbursed.
 The student may make interest payments while in school to avoid having the interest added to the principal upon entering repayment; however, this is not required.
 There is a six‐month grace period after the student stops attending before repayment begins.
 Medical students may borrow up to $42,722 in year 1, $40,500 in Year 2 and $47,167 in years 3 and 4.
 The maximum amount is determined each new academic year and is tied to the number of months funded in those years.
 The cumulative total allowed for all subsidized and unsubsidized Federal Direct student loans is $224,000.
-The interest rate for this loan is 5.31% for loans originated and the first disbursement made prior to July 1, 2017 (this applies to 3rd and 4th year students, only) and 6.00% for all loans first disbursed on or after July 1, 2017 (this applies to all 1st and 2nd year students, as well as 3rd and 4th year students who receive their first disbursements on or after July 1, 2017).
-The Origination Fee for this loan is 1.069% for loans first disbursed prior to October 1, 2017.
+The interest rate for this loan is 6% for loans originated and the first disbursement made prior to July 1, 2018 (this applies to 3rd and 4th year students, only) and 6.595% for all loans first disbursed on or after July 1, 2018 (this applies to all 1st and 2nd year students, as well as 3rd and 4th year students who receive their first disbursements on or after July 1, 2017).
+The Origination Fee for this loan is 1.066% for loans first disbursed prior to October 1, 2018.
 The amount of the loan less the origination fee is the amount that will be disbursed to the student’s account.
 Both the interest rate and origination fee are subject to change for new loans first disbursed on or after July 1st, and October 1st, respectively, each year.
-The Master Promissory Note (MPN) is completed one time while enrolled at the Charles E. Schmidt College of Medicine, and the amounts borrowed in subsequent years is added to the MPN.
-Students must also complete Loan Entrance Counseling prior to the disbursement of their first Direct Loan.
-Both of these requirements are completed at www.studentloans.gov .
+The Master Promissory Note (MPN) is completed one time while enrolled at the Charles E. Schmidt College of Medicine, and the amounts borrowed in subsequent years are added to the MPN.
+Students must also complete Entrance Loan Counseling prior to the disbursement of their first Direct Loan.
+Both of these requirements are completed at https://www.studentloans.gov.

 Private student loans (also known as alternative loans) are loans made by banks and private lending institutions.
 They are not part of the Federal government’s guaranteed student loan program and usually do not have the same benefits.
-They can have high variable interest rates and are often a more expensive source of educational financing.
+They can have either fixed or variable interest rates and are often a more expensive source of education financing.
 Students may not want to consider borrowing from a private or alternative loan program until all Federal Loan options have been exhausted.
 It is strongly recommended that students schedule an appointment in the Office of Student Financial Aid before pursuing alternative loans.

 FAU Graduate Grant

 This need‐based grant is derived from the financial aid fee charged to all students enrolled at FAU.
-The student must complete the FAFSA form and demonstrate financial need to receive this funding, and because it is a grant, it is not repaid.
+To be considered for funding, students must complete the FAFSA form and demonstrate financial need.
+This is a grant that is not repaid.
 Funds are awarded on a first-come-first-served basis.

 Charles E. Schmidt College of Medicine Scholarships